phummelen/littertagger-docs/documentation/docs/en/10_Profile.md

 # User Creation and Profile

-At the time of writing this documentation, we are still working with test users.
-These users are created by an admin, and with these user(s), we can test everything that is necessary.
-By the time we go 'live,' you will, of course, be able to create your user with all the expected features such as changing your password, etc.
+You can create your own user with all expected features like changing your password.

-At LitterApp, we aim to be more than just a simple 'litter registration app'; it's about the impact you can make either individually or as a group.
-As a user, you are the crucial link in this process.
+At LitterApp, we aim to be more than just a 'litter registration app'; it's about the impact you can make.
+As a user, you are crucial in this process.
 Without you, nothing gets registered, and no impact is made.
-That's why we want to emphasize the individual, and one way we'll do that is through the profile page.
+We emphasize the individual through the profile page.

-On this page, you can share personal details that you'd like to with other users.
-This could include a profile picture, which could be a photo of yourself so that people can literally put a face to the name.
-It could also be a picture of an interesting item you found or your favorite book.
-The choice is yours.
+On your profile page, you can share personal details via a profile picture, whether it's a photo of yourself, an interesting item you found, or your favorite book.

-The profile page will also include settings that allow you to tailor the program to your preferences.
-This could involve aspects like 'which type of litter do I encounter the most?
-Let it appear at the top of the list when providing characteristics so I don't have to search for it each time.'
-Or perhaps something like 'do I typically pick up litter or not?
-Set that as the default for each item (although you can still adjust it per item, of course).

-And who knows, there might be more settings added along the way to make your use of the program more comfortable or faster.
+The profile page is also the page where you can set defaults for the litter you pick like being picked up or not, or having deposit or not etc.

+In the future , the profile page will have more options to tell more about yourself, to be continued!

+If you have any questions regarding your account, feel free to contact us!